Running Linux on a Chromebook

 really hard.
 In the terminal I did this to fix the sensitivity of the touchpad:

-synclient FingerLow=1 FingerHigh=5
+synclient FingerLow=1 FingerHigh=5.

 I updated the system just to make sure: